 Types of foreclosure

-Most homeowners may face either judicial or non-judicial foreclosure, depending on their state of residence.
+Most homeowners face judicial or non-judicial foreclosure — the type depends on your state of residence.

-Under judicial foreclosure, state law requires that your lender file a lawsuit to begin the foreclosure process.
-This means the homeowner can fight the lawsuit in court, but if they lose, the house goes into foreclosure.
-At that point, the lender will generally sell the home at auction.
+Under judicial foreclosure, state law requires your lender to file a lawsuit to begin the foreclosure process.
+This means you can fight the lawsuit in court, but if you lose, your house enters foreclosure.
+At that point, the lender will generally sell the home at auction to recoup its costs.

-However, homeowners in Connecticut and Vermont may instead go through a foreclosure process known as strict foreclosure.
+Homeowners in Connecticut and Vermont may instead go through a legal process called strict foreclosure.
 Under this rare type of foreclosure, the mortgage lender files a lawsuit against the defaulting homeowner.
-If the owner can’t pay the mortgage before a court-ordered deadline, ownership of the property reverts back to the lender.
+If the owner can’t pay the mortgage before a court-ordered deadline, ownership of the property reverts to the lender.
 Typically, strict foreclosure is only used when the amount owed on the mortgage is greater than the total property value.
+This is referred to as being underwater on your mortgage.

 The foreclosure timeline

 The foreclosure timeline may vary depending on where you live and whether you’re going through the judicial or non-judicial process.
-But nearly all foreclosures will follow this general timeline.
+However, nearly all foreclosures will follow a general timeline.

 Initial default

-Thirty days after you miss a mortgage payment, your loan is now in default.
-This will prompt the lender to contact you by letter or phone.
-Lenders are usually willing to work with borrowers at this point in the process.
+Thirty days after you miss a mortgage payment, your loan is in default, and your lender will notify you directly by mail or phone.
+During this early phase, lenders will work with you to explore solutions to bring your mortgage current.
 If you are facing financial difficulties, you may be able to negotiate a partial payment or other payment modification until you get back on your feet.

 Demand letter

-After missing three consecutive payments, your lender will send a demand letter (also called a “notice to accelerate”).
-This letter states that you are now delinquent on your mortgage and gives you 30 days to make your account current.
+After missing three consecutive payments, your lender sends a demand letter (also called a “notice to accelerate”).
+This letter states that your mortgage is officially delinquent and gives you 30 days to bring your account current.

-Lenders are generally still willing to work with borrowers even after sending the demand letter.
-If you cannot pay the full amount to bring your mortgage current, you may still be able to work out a deal with your lender to make payments over a longer timeframe than 30 days.
-Your mortgage lender wants to avoid foreclosure as well, so it’s important to talk openly with your loan officer.
+During the demand phase, lenders may still be willing to work with you to avoid foreclosure If you cannot pay the full amount to bring your mortgage current, you may still be able to work out a deal with your lender to make payments over a longer timeframe than 30 days.
+Your mortgage lender also wants to avoid foreclosure, so it’s important to talk openly about the circumstances that caused your payments to go late.

 Notice of default

-In states with non-judicial foreclosure, your lender may file a notice of default (NOD) once your mortgage is several months past due.
-The lender files this document with the county recorder’s office.
-This NOD is the public record showing the borrower is in default, and it includes information about the borrower, the address of the mortgaged property, a description of the default, the necessary action to cure the default, and the deadline for curing the default.
+If you live in a state with non-judicial foreclosure, your lender may file a notice of default (NOD) once your mortgage reaches several months past due.
+Here, the lender files the NOD with your county recorder’s office.
+The NOD is a public record showing you’re in default and includes information about the borrower (that’s you), the property address, a description of the default, the necessary action to cure the default, and the deadline for curing the default.

-The notice of default will also include a statement about how the lender intends to sell the property if the default is not cured by the deadline.
-Even after the NOD is filed, it is still possible to either pay the amount you owe or negotiate a payment plan with your lender to avoid foreclosure.
+The NOD will also include a statement about how the lender intends to sell the property if you can’t cure by the deadline.
+Even after the NOD is filed, it is still possible to pay the amount you owe or negotiate a payment plan with your lender to avoid foreclosure.

 Trustee’s sale

-Next, the lender will schedule the public trustee’s sale, also known as a sheriff’s sale.
-Once the sale has been scheduled, you still have time to avoid foreclosure.
-Until the date of the sale, you can still work with your lender to cure the default or make arrangements for a payment plan.
+If you can’t cure your default and the foreclosure proceeds, your lender schedules a public trustee’s sale, also known as a sheriff’s sale.
+Once the sale is scheduled, you still have time to avoid foreclosure.
+You can still work with your lender to cure the default or make arrangements for a payment plan until the scheduled sale date.

 Redemption period

-Even after the auction is completed, you may still be able to reclaim your property via a process known as redemption.
-The redemption period is a short window of time during which you have the opportunity to purchase back your property by paying off the outstanding balance on the mortgage plus all costs associated with the foreclosure.
+Even after the auction is completed, you may still be able to reclaim your property through a process known as redemption.
+The redemption period is a short window during which you can purchase back your property by paying off the outstanding balance on the mortgage plus all costs associated with the foreclosure.

-The redemption period's specific rules vary depending on your state’s foreclosure laws.
+The rules governing redemption periods vary depending on your state’s foreclosure laws.

 Eviction